-Chewing is a common complaint among those caring for dogs younger than one year old.
+Puppy chewing is a common complaint among those caring for dogs younger than one-year-old.
 Part investigation, part teething, and all fun, chewing is a rewarding activity for dogs, and rewarding activities are likely to be repeated.
-But with a combination of training and chewing-management methods, dog guardians can keep their homes intact and their dogs in their homes.
+But with a combination of positive reward-based training and chewing-management methods, pet parents can stop puppy chewing.

 It is possible to get through this difficult stage without major losses.
 The first step is to create a safe haven for your puppy.
 A dog crate or small, carefully dog-proofed area will do.
 When dog-proofing an area, get down at puppy eye level to scope out potential problems.
 Electrical wires, drapery cords, and curling wallpaper corners will jump out at you from this vantage point.
-When you cannot supervise your puppy, place her in her safe haven with an approved yummy chew toy, like a rubber Kong toy stuffed with kibbles in a bit of cream cheese.
+When you cannot supervise your puppy, place her in her safe haven with an approved yummy chew toy, such as a rubber toy stuffed with kibbles or treats.

 Cue Good Behaviors

 The only way a dog can learn which items are okay to chew and which ones are forbidden is by getting well-timed feedback from her humans.
-When she eyes or chews a table leg, give a verbal warning such as “eck” or “phooey” and then draw her attention to an acceptable toy.
-When you catch your dog chewing on an approved object, don’t forget to praise, reward with a tasty morsel, and tell her to carry on.
+When she eyes or chews a table leg, give a verbal warning such as “no” and then draw her attention to an acceptable toy.
+When you catch your dog chewing on an approved object, don’t forget to praise, reward with a tasty treat, and tell her to carry on.
 Remember that rewarded behavior is more likely to be repeated.
-If the table leg or rug fringe remains your dog’s favorite chew toy, diminish its desirability by coating it with a commercial anti-chew cream (for wood) or spray.
+If the table leg or rug fringe remains your dog’s favorite chew toy, remove it, prevent her access to it, or if necessary, diminish its desirability by applying a commercial anti-chew cream (for wood) or spray.

 It’s also important to remember that a young dog does not need access to the entire house.
-If you have children who are messy with their toys or a spouse who can’t seem to locate the dirty laundry bin, keep the dog out of those rooms by closing bedroom doors or installing pet gates during the dog’s chewing phase.
-Through a combination of management and training methods, assisted by the natural aging process, the Jazzys of the world will outgrow their “Jaws” nicknames and eventually earn full household access.
-Until then, make use of your dog’s safe haven when you aren’t there to supervise, and you’ll no longer fear what awaits you when you walk through the front door.
+If you have children who are messy with their toys or a spouse who can’t seem to locate the dirty laundry bin, keep your dog out of those rooms by closing bedroom doors or installing pet gates during her chewing phase.
+Through a combination of management and training methods, assisted by the natural aging process, your dog will outgrow their chewing phase and eventually earn full household access.
+Until then, make use of your dog’s safe haven when you aren’t there to supervise, and you’ll set your pup up for success.